galdo/aurora/README.md

 ### DAP Sync

-DAP sync extends your local workflow to portable devices with a focus on operational stability.
-Progress tracking, ETA, resume, and cancellation are available as first-class controls, and the sync engine has been hardened for reconnect, restart, and interruption scenarios that happen in real device usage.
+DAP sync extends your local workflow to portable players with **filesystem** or **ADB (USB)** transport.
+Copy with progress, ETA, resume, and cancellation as first-class controls—built for the messy reality of cables, reconnects, and interrupted sessions. **ADB** mode targets Android-class devices: automatic writable storage resolution, optional **mirror your desktop library folder layout**, and a cleaning phase designed for very large libraries without choking the UI. **Filesystem** mode remains ideal when your player mounts as a drive.

 ![Aurora Pulse - DAP Sync](docs/images/placeholder-dap-sync.png)